Plea-Justice/plea-justice.github.io/index.md

 <img src="./img/avatar_creation.PNG" align="center" alt="menu showing customizable aspects of the avatar" width="75%">
 </p>

-Using this avatar creation interface, users are allowed to customize their own avatar to be used in the simulation with predefined assets.
+Using the interface shown above, users are able to customize an avatar to represent them in the simulation.
 Controls are provided to select figure types, eye types, or hair styles, as well as selecting a color for the hair, eyes, skin, and shirt.

 **Animation & Dialogue**